 What is involved in the preparation process?

 Preparation for the Sacrament of Baptism at St. Thomas More Parish is focused on a video series called ‘Reborn’ found on formed.org.
 The videos are available online and will stream to most any computer or device.
-Parents and Godparents will be guided through the videos by using a Parent Reflection Book and a Godparent Reflection Book.
+Parents and Godparents will be guided through the videos through a Parent Reflection Book and a Godparent Reflection Book.
 These two books outline all of the steps in the preparation process.

 Accessing the preparation videos